elastic/connectors-ruby/README.md

 In this example, we updated the `base_url` field to the new value.

+NOTE: In general, it's not recommended to put any sensitive data (credentials, API keys, etc.) in the configurable fields.
+It's better to store them in a `config/connectors.yml` or another local file which is NOT under source control, or read them from the environment variables.
+The configuration file path is described in the section [Local connector properties](#local-connector-properties).

 #### Reading the values of configurable fields

 The menu command is called `read the stored values of configurable fields (read_configurable_fields)` and it will read both the currently persisted values from Elasticsearch and the defaults that are specified in the `configurable_fields` method of the connector class.
 If there are several fields, the command will display them all as a list.
 The flow looks this way: